Khamzat Chimaev: Ultimate Fighting Championship

 On 1 March 2021, he announced on Instagram that he was retiring from the sport due to lung complications caused by COVID-19.
 Dana White later came out and said Chimaev was not retired and was just emotional after experiencing effects of prednisone for his lungs during a training session.

 Chimaev returned to face Li Jingliang on 30 October 2021, at UFC 267.
-He won the bout via technical submission, choking Jingliang unconscious with a rear-naked choke in round one.
+He won the bout via technical submission, choking Li unconscious with a rear-naked choke in round one.
 This win earned him his fourth straight Performance of the Night award.

 Chimaev faced Gilbert Burns at UFC 273 on 9 April 2022.
 Chimaev won the fight via unanimous decision, the first decision victory of his career.
 The fight was awarded the Fight of the Night award.
 The fight also earned him first place in the Crypto.com Fan Bonus of the Night award.

 Chimaev was scheduled to face Nate Diaz on 10 September 2022 in the main event of UFC 279.
 At the weigh-ins, Chimaev weighed in at 178.5 pounds, seven and a half pounds over the welterweight non-title fight limit.
 As a result of missing weight, Chimaev was removed from his main event bout with Diaz, and instead faced Kevin Holland in the co-main event at a 180-pound catchweight bout.
 Holland was already set for a 180-pound catchweight bout against Daniel Rodriguez on the card.
 Chimaev won the bout via D'Arce Choke in the first round.

+After a one-year layoff, Chimaev returned to middleweight on 21 October 2023, at UFC 294.
+Chimaev was originally scheduled to fight former middleweight title challenger Paulo Costa.
+However, due to surgery forcing Costa to pull out of the fight, Chimaev faced former UFC Welterweight Champion Kamaru Usman.
+He won the fight via majority decision.

+Chimaev was scheduled to face former UFC Middleweight Champion Robert Whittaker on 22 June 2024, at UFC on ABC 6.
+However, he was forced to pull out of the contest due to an illness and was replaced by Ikram Aliskerov.

+Chimaev ended up facing Robert Whittaker on 26 October 2024 at UFC 308.
+He won the fight via a face-crank submission in the first round resulting in a dislocated jaw.
+This fight earned him another Performance of the Night award.

+UFC Middleweight Champion

+Chimaev faced Dricus du Plessis for the UFC Middleweight Championship on 16 August 2025 at UFC 319.
+He won the title via unanimous decision.
+This win earned Chimaev his sixth Performance of the Night award.